libero/reviewer/docs/deployment.md

 TODO: move this somewhere else

 For journal authentication, a configuration setting needs to be set to ensure the redirect returns the user to the correct url after authentication.
 The following describe how to change this setting in each environment.
+Note that builder-configuration changes requires admin approval (@diversimix)

 #### Staging (journal environment: continuumtest):
 URL: https://continuumtest--cdn-journal.elifesciences.org/